For an Ecological Tourism!

 Mikhail Bakunin, Federalism, Socialism, Anti-Theologism, 1867

-Lenin had a great mind and leadership abilities but on the one hand he did not have the luxury of operating in a theoretical vacuum as a philosopher - he had to fight real enemies and solve real problems - and on the other Russia at the time was totally unsuitable for the great experiment, according to the very theory that was to be applied.
-Chomsky among others believe he was an opportunist who represented a right-wing deviation from the mainstream Marxism/Socialism of the era which was close to Libertarian Socialism.
-It is certain that Lenin picked and chose, tweaked and implemented incomplete Marxian revolutionary theories written with western-industrialized countries in mind, in order to adapt them to the pre-revolutionary Russian reality, and then, after the Revolution, there were many experiments and 180 degree policy reversals from 'war communism' to 'state capitalism' (New Economic Policy of 1921) with conflicting and confusing results.
-Chomsky has criticized him for deliberately destroying workers councils and reintroducing the Czarist system of control and oppression and then opportunistically justifying these acts internally along the lines that Russia was unsuitable for socialism according to orthodox Marxist theory!
-Aren't revolutions messy and unpredictable!
+Lenin had a great mind and leadership abilities but on the one hand he did not have the luxury of operating in a theoretical vacuum as a philosopher - he had to fight real (and imaginary) enemies and solve real (and artificial) problems - and on the other Russia at the time was totally unsuitable for the great experiment, at least according to the very theory that was to be applied.
+Chomsky, among others, believe Lenin was an opportunist who represented am authoritarian, right-wing deviation from the mainstream Marxism/Socialism of the era which was close to Libertarian Socialism.
+It is certain that Lenin tweaked and implemented incomplete Marxian revolutionary theories written with western-industrialized countries in mind, in order to adapt them to the pre-revolutionary Russian reality, and then, after the Revolution, there were many experiments and 180 degree policy reversals from 'war communism' to 'state capitalism' (New Economic Policy of 1921) with conflicting and confusing results.
+In particular, Chomsky has criticized him for deliberately destroying workers councils and reintroducing the Czarist system of control and oppression and then opportunistically justifying these acts internally along the lines that Russia was unsuitable for socialism according to orthodox Marxist theory!
+Aren't revolutions messy and violent!
 Kropotkin chose to return to the young USSR and observe the events in real time and up close as he recognised the historical significance of the "October Revolution" (essentially a coup according to Chomsky).
 He initially hoped that "even if it does not achieve everything that it would like to, it will nevertheless enlighten the path of the civilised countries for at least a century".
-After observing the violence, in-fighting, sectarianism and terror of the civil war, he became disillusioned and observed in his "Letter to the Workers of Western Europe", perhaps harshly, that "unhappily, this effort has been made in Russia under a strongly centralized party dictatorship.
+But after observing the violence, in-fighting, sectarianism and terror of the civil war, he became disillusioned and observed, in his "Letter to the Workers of Western Europe", that "unhappily, this effort has been made in Russia under a strongly centralized party dictatorship.
 This effort was made in the same way as the extremely centralized and Jacobin endeavor of Babeuf.
 I owe it to you to say frankly that, according to my view, this effort to build a communist republic on the basis of a strongly centralized state communism under the iron law of party dictatorship is bound to end in failure.
 We are learning to know in Russia how not to introduce communism, even with a people tired of the old regime and opposing no active resistance to the experiments of the new rulers."
 Kropotkin wrote to Lenin in 1920 urging him to change course and allow for decentralised institutions.
-There was no observed result, but it is telling that during Kropotkin's funeral procession in 1921, with special permission from Lenin, Anarchists were allowed to carry anti-Bolshevik banners, for the very last time....
+There was no answer, but at least during Kropotkin's funeral in 1921, by special permission from Lenin, Anarchists were allowed to carry anti-Bolshevik banners, for the very last time....
 Lenin's elder brother, Alexander, was of course an Anarchist, who had been hanged for allegedly participating in an attempt to assassinate the Tsar.
 Libertarian Socialists such as Bakunin had also long warned that a revolutionary vested with absolute power, like Stalin, could only become a new Tsar.
 In his last letter to the central committee, an incapacitated Lenin famously warned against Stalin, but it was too late!
-Stalin allegedly repaid him by poisoning Lenin's widow, the revolutionary Nadezhda Krupskaya, on her birthday in 1939.
+Stalin, allegedly, repaid him by poisoning Lenin's widow, the revolutionary Nadezhda Krupskaya, on her birthday in 1939.
 Byzantines, bow down!

 Murray Bookchin, 1990Murray Bookchin, 1990"Power to the people' can only be put into practice when the power exercised by social elites is dissolved into the people.
 Each individual can then take control of his daily life.
 If 'Power to the people' means nothing more than power to the 'leaders' of the people, then the people remain an undifferentiated, manipulatable mass, as powerless after the revolution as they were before.
 In the last analysis, the people can never have power until they disappear as a 'people.” ...
 Revolutionary liberation must be a self-liberation that reaches social dimensions, not "mass liberation" or "class liberation" behind which lurks the rule of an elite, a hierarchy and a state."